Kitware/dive/client/README.md

 * modularity.
 Private behavior is hidden, and further refactors and features have less opportunity to break neighboring code
 * sanity.
 All this logic and state is technically contained in a single component.
 For the sake of developer quality of life, it was necessary to break the 1000-line `Viewer.vue` file down into more digestable chunks.
 * typescript adoption.
 Typescript will be easier to incrementally adopt.

+## Tests

+Note that `tsconfig.spec.json` is an exact copy of `tsconfig.json` but the `target` and `module` are changed such that babel is not required for jest to execute tests.